Girl, 13, shot in home after fleeing from group of teens

-COLUMBUS, Ohio (AP) - A 13-year-old Ohio girl was shot inside a home after fleeing inside from a group of teenage boysm authorities said.
+COLUMBUS, Ohio (AP) - A 13-year-old Ohio girl was shot inside a home after fleeing inside from a group of teenage boys, authorities said.

 Columbus police said the victim was sitting with friends on the porch of a home in the North Linden neighborhood shortly before 1 a.m.
 Sunday when the teens approached from an alley.